 Feeling the lows I felt, starting out a PhD in September 2014, I had nothing to lose.
 Slowly, I started to fight off my anxiety.
 I took small steps, saying ‘Hello’ to strangers, recording myself speak and listening to it back, delivering very short presentations and increasing the length bit by bit, I volunteered to do temp work where I would have to speak to people.
 By taking very small steps I manged to fight my fears, to climb out of hell.

 The last two years or so have been good, I have met many people across the world.
 I have made new friends.
 I have worked on a number of interesting and important projects, I have delivered a number of talks.
-I have had the pleasure to help a number of students from ethic minorities to achieve their dreams.

 I made it to BBC Radio Sheffield last week to talk about my journey.
 I would like to dedicate the achievement to all of the brilliant teachers, and support workers that helped me over the years.